scrapoxy/scrapoxy/packages/website/auths/google/guide.md

 1. Select `Web application` as Application type;
 2. Enter `Scrapoxy Client` as Name;
-3. Enter `http://localhost:8890/api/users/auths/google` as Authorized redirect URIs;
+3. Enter `http://localhost:8890/api/users/auths/google` as Authorized redirect URIs (replace `http://localhost:8890` by the **external URL** of your Scrapoxy instance)
 4. And click on `CREATE`.

-::: tip
+::: info
-Replace `http://localhost:8890` by the URL of your Scrapoxy instance and keep the `/api/users/auths/google` path.
+Google only accepts HTTPS URLS.
 :::